-The 2024 exploration program will focus on extending near-mine resources and identifying new higher-grade bodies with 8,000 m of drilling planned.
+The 2025 exploration program will focus on increasing high grade resources near-mine and at Sauva, further delineation of Sauva deep and continued efforts to discover new resources in the district with 20,000 m of drilling planned.
 Geophysical (induced polarization/resistivity) and soil geochemical surveys will continue to identify new targets in the district and focus drill targeting.
-Total planned exploration expenditure is approximately \$2.6 million for 2024.
+Total planned exploration expenditure is approximately \$5.0 million for 2025.

-See "Capital and Operating Costs" for the Company's planned development activities at Chapada in 2024.

-As reported in the Company's MD&A for the year ended December 31, 2023, production in 2023 and production guidance for 2024 are as tabulated below.
+See "Capital and Operating Costs" for the Company's planned development activities at Chapada in 2025.
+As reported in the Company's MD&A for the year ended December 31, 2024, production in 2024 and production guidance for 2025 are as tabulated below.

-Chapada 2023 Actual 2024 Guidance
+Chapada 2024 Actual 2025 Guidance

-Copper production (t) 45,719 43,000-48,000
+Copper production (t) 43,261 40,000 - 45,000

-Gold production (oz) 59,000 55,000-60,000
+Gold production (oz) 65,415 57,000 - 62,000

-The current forecast LOM of the Chapada open pit and stockpiles is to 2051.
+The current forecast LOM of the Chapada open pit and stockpiles is to 2050.